Homburg Castle towers majestically over the Homburger Ländchen in the middle of woods and meadows.

 Important information:

 Programs that have already been booked will take place.
-The museum will inform you in good time of any spatial adjustments that may be necessary.
+There may be spatial adjustments, which we will inform you about in good time.